-Catastrophe aversion and risk equity are important concepts in both risk management theory and practice.
-Keeney (1980) was the first to formally define these concepts.
-He demonstrated that the two concepts are always in conflict.
-Yet this result is based on the assumption that individual risks are independent and has thus limited relevance for real world catastrophic events.
-We extend Keeney’s result to dependent risks and derive the conditions under which more correlation between two risks induces a more catastrophic risk.
+Catastrophe aversion and risk equity are important concepts both in risk management theory and practice.
+Ralph Keeney (1980) was the first to formally define these concepts.
+He demonstrated that the two concepts are always in con ict.
+Yet his result is based on the assumption that individual risks are independent.
+It has therefore limited relevance for real-world catastrophic events.
+We extend Keeney's result to dependent risks and derive the conditions under which more equity and more correlation between two risks imply a more catastrophic situation.
 We then generalize some of the results for multiple correlated risks.

 Carole Bernard, Christoph Rheinberger et Nicolas Treich, « Catastrophe Aversion and Risk Equity in an Interdependent World », IDEI Working Paper, n° 872, mai 2017.